Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Preliminaries

 By the definition of \gls{pmi}, successive inputs are assumed to be independent.
-It is therefore common to use a Bernoulli process as the mathematical abstraction of the failure process, which implies a Binomial likelihood.
-When used for traditional software that, upon establishing the likelihood, RAMs on estimating $\lambda$ vary case by case---from the basic \gls{MLE} to Bayesian estimators tailored for certain scenarios when, e.g., seeing no failures \cite{miller_estimating_1992,bishop_toward_2011}, inferring ultra-high reliability \cite{zhao_assessing_2020}, with certain forms of prior knowledge like perfectioness \cite{strigini_software_2013}, with vague prior knowledge expressed in imprecise probabilities \cite{walter_imprecision_2009,zhao_probabilistic_2019}, with uncertain \gls{OP}s \cite{bishop_deriving_2017,pietrantuono_reliability_2020}, etc.
+It is therefore common to use a Bernoulli process as the mathematical abstraction of the stochastic failure process, which implies a Binomial likelihood.
+For traditional software, upon establishing the likelihood, RAMs on estimating $\lambda$ vary case by case---from the basic \gls{MLE} to Bayesian estimators tailored for certain scenarios when, e.g., seeing no failures \cite{miller_estimating_1992,bishop_toward_2011}, inferring ultra-high reliability \cite{zhao_assessing_2020}, with certain forms of prior knowledge like perfectioness \cite{strigini_software_2013}, with vague prior knowledge expressed in imprecise probabilities \cite{walter_imprecision_2009,zhao_probabilistic_2019}, with uncertain \gls{OP}s \cite{bishop_deriving_2017,pietrantuono_reliability_2020}, etc.

-OP based RAMs designed for traditional software fail to consider new characteristics of \gls{ML}, e.g., a potential lack of robustness and a high-dimensional input space.
-Specifically, it is quite hard to gather the required prior knowledge when taking into account the new ML characteristics in those Bayesian RAMs.
-At the same time, frequentist RAMs would require a large sample size to gain enough confidence in the estimates due to the extremely large population size (e.g., the high-dimensional pixel space for images).
-As an example, the usual accuracy testing of ML classifiers is essentially an MLE estimate against the test set, which has the following problems: (i) it assumes the test set statistically represents the OP, which is rarely the case; (ii) the test set is a very small fraction of the whole input space, thus limited confidence can be claimed in reliability; and (iii) without explicitly considering robustness evidence, the reliability claim for \gls{ML} is not trustworthy.
+OP based RAMs designed for traditional software fail to consider new characteristics of \gls{ML}, e.g., the lack of robustness and a high dimensional input space.
+Specifically, it is quite hard to gather the required prior knowledge when taking into account the new ML characteristics in the aforementioned Bayesian RAMs.
+At the same time, frequentist RAMs would require a large sample size to gain enough confidence in the estimates due to the extremely large population size (e.g., the high dimensional pixel space for images).